bizoton19/site-status-notification-csharp/README.md

 # site-status-notification-csharp [![Build status](https://ci.appveyor.com/api/projects/status/mffy7ljrpofao9r2/branch/master?svg=true)](https://ci.appveyor.com/project/bizoton19/site-status-notification-csharp/branch/master)
 site monitoring and notification in c# .net

-This project is a port from Golang's https://golang.org/doc/codewalk/sharemem/.
-It was expanded using .NET's async await features since we couldn't use golang.
-I'm not comparing the methodology here, .NET doesn't have `GO Routines` that share memory by communicating instead of communicating by sharing memory but the ease at which asynchronous operations can be performed now in .NET (with a few gotchas), helped with the task at hand.
+This project is a port from `Golang`'s https://golang.org/doc/codewalk/sharemem/.
+It was expanded using .NET's async await features since we couldn't use `Golang`.
+I'm not comparing the methodology here, .NET doesn't have `GO Routines` that share memory by communicating instead of communicating by sharing memory but in this case, asynchronous polling with the .NET `Task` mechanism helped achive this goal.
 The goal of this tool was to provide a single executable that can poll different resources and in a generic way, report on their status in a given interval.
 We simply wanted to know when a subset of resources were down but also we wanted to look for patterns (time of day and frequency or non OK responses)
 It's a lightweight resource monitoring tool that runs on Windows only.
 It can help if :
 * You don't have access to a big enterprise tool such as solarwinds.